Hypnotherapy for scrupulosity could help you to overcome that fear of moral or religious shortcomings.

 Does your hypnotherapist understand the difference between cause and symptom?

 It’s vital that you choose a therapist who understands this.
 If you merely focus on the symptoms of scrupulosity then the underlying anxiety will either regroup and cause a resurgence or else mutate into a different means of expression.
+Your anxieties may centre around thoughts of sin or morality and yet the cause of these thoughts will lie deeper.
+It’s often the case that the sufferer of scrupulosity will have a tendency to anxiety which stretches back into childhood.
+At some point the anxiety focused itself upon thoughts of sin and morality and scrupulosity is born.

 You don’t need to face a lifetime of doubt, rituals preventative measures and avoidance.
 Hypnotherapy could help you.
+You just need to deal with the whole problem, root and branch.

 So what precisely is ‘scrupulosity?